Jeff Bianchi: Milwaukee Brewers

 The Chicago Cubs claimed him off waivers on December 9, 2011, but on January 11, 2012 they designated him for assignment and he was claimed by the Milwaukee Brewers.

 Bianchi was recalled by the Brewers on August 22 when Randy Wolf was released.

 Bianchi played for the Brewers in 2013 and has played a range of positions such as shortstop, second base, and third base.
 On May 24, 2014, he was outrighted off the 40-man roster.
 He was called back up on June 29, 2014.
 Bianchi declined a minor league assignment on October 12 and became a free agent.

 Boston Red Sox

 On January 11, 2015, Bianchi signed a minor league deal with the Red Sox.
 On May 24, 2015, Bianchi was called up to the Red Sox when they placed Shane Victorino on the 15-day DL.
 He was designated for assignment on May 28 and re-signed with the team three days later.
 Bianchi was re-designated on June 15.
 He was reassigned to the minors, and was granted free agency on October 5.

 Colorado Rockies

-On April 1, 2016, Bianchi signed a minor league deal with the Colorado Rockies organization.
-He became a free agent on November 7, 2016.
+On April 1, 2016, Bianchi signed a minor league contract with the Colorado Rockies organization.
+In 66 games for the Triple–A Albuquerque Isotopes, he batted .245/.314/.306 with two home runs and 19 RBI.
+Bianchi elected free agency following the season on November 7.